Reena-gurjar/Reena-gurjar/README.md

 - 👋 Hi, I’m @Reena-gurjar
 - 👀 I’m interested in Data Science and finance field
 - 🌱 I’m currently learning NLP
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project related to NLP, GENAI, MACHINE LEARNING, DEEP LEARNING
-- 📫 How to reach me ...
+- 📫 You can reach out to me on my EMAIL ID: gurjarreena29102000@gmail.com

 <!---
 Reena-gurjar/Reena-gurjar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.